jonmersha/shop/README.md

 # shop

-shop applications for selling every thing from any size shops
+shop mobile applications is aims at anabling shop owners to sell good to customers nearbe them

 ## Getting Started